History of the Jews in France

 Antisemitism and Immigration

-In the early 2000s, rising levels of antisemitism among French Muslims and antisemitic acts were publicised around the world, including the desecration of Jewish graves and tensions between the children of North African Muslim immigrants and North African Jewish children.
+In the early 2000s, rising levels of antisemitism among French Muslims and antisemitic acts were publicized around the world, including the desecration of Jewish graves and tensions between the children of North African Muslim immigrants and North African Jewish children.

 This murder was motivated by money and fuelled by antisemitic prejudices (the perpetrators said they believed Jews to be rich).